So, you want to know how to travel South America, eh? Well, you’re in the right place!

 Photo: Sasha Savinov

-South America is not the cheapest country to fly to, but you can sometimes bag a cheap direct flight from another major airport.
-It’s pretty expensive to fly within it too.
+South America is not the cheapest continent to fly to, your long haul flight will be your biggest single expense.
+Occasionally, you can sometimes bag a cheap direct flight from another major airport.
+It’s pretty expensive to fly within South America too.
 Unless you are coming by boat to Colombia via the San Blas Islands, you will certainly be arriving by plane.

-São Paulo, Lima, Buenos Aires, Santiago, and Rio de Janeiro are all major hubs for South America.
+São Paulo, Lima, Buenos Aires, Santiago, Bogota and Rio de Janeiro are all major hubs for South America.
+Occasionally, good value flights into Quito appear too.
 Compare the prices between these top destinations, and base your South America itinerary from there.

 Entry Requirements for South America